 - Pharmaceutical Quality Guidelines (GLPs, GMPs, ICH, USP)

 Health Biotechnology encompasses a wide field of studies including molecular biology, biochemistry, chemistry, genetics (including genetic engineering), cell biology, microbiology (including forensics and food processing), analytical instrumentation, and biopharmaceuticals.

 The program is designed to prepare students as health biotechnology technicians through the familiarization with scientific methods and experimental techniques, in accordance with accepted principles of quality assurance and manufacturing.

 The first two academic semesters are common with the Biotechnology Technician program of studies, followed by two semesters focusing on specialized courses relating to clinical testing and research, manufacturing including current Good Manufacturing Practices (cGMP) as well as Good Laboratory Practices (GLP) in the field of Biotechnology.

 Graduates may seek entry level positions in public or private laboratories as laboratory assistants or as technicians in manufacturing facilities.
-These laboratories may be found in pharmaceutical companies, food processing industries, and testing and research facilities.
+These laboratories may be found in pharmaceutical or biologic companies, food processing industries, and testing and research facilities.